Redmoor19/Ecommerce-FGS-App/README.md

 ## Description

-This project is a frontend for asignment of Integrify Academy Full Stack course.
-The task was to create an ecommerce website and games' keys store was a pick for that.
+This project is a frontend assignment for the Integrify Academy Full Stack course.
+The task was to create an e-commerce website, and a game key store was chosen for this purpose.
 This project only works with the [backend](https://github.com/Redmoor19/fs18_java_backend).
-Fake Game App is a non-profitable study project without actual products.
-All data is mocked and keys are faked using UUID.
+Fake Game Store is a non-profit educational project with no actual products.
+All data is mocked, and keys are generated using UUID.

-During this project I learned how to build complex ecommerce React application with server state, authentication and role based access.
-The deadlines for the assignment were tight and it helped to hone a skill of producing good code in limited amount of time.
-UI was implemented using [Shadcn/UI](https://ui.shadcn.com/).
-Usage and features will be listed below.
+During this project, I learned how to build a complex e-commerce React application with server state, authentication, and role-based access.
+The tight deadlines for the assignment helped me hone the skill of producing good code within a limited time.
+The UI was implemented using [Shadcn/UI](https://ui.shadcn.com/).
+Usage and features are listed below.

 ## Table of Contents